-Justin Pot is a blogger based in Boulder, Colorado who loves technology, people and nature.
-He tries to enjoy all three whenever possible.
-Check out JustinPot.com or, if you like audio, you can listen to Justin, alongside James and Dave, on Technophilia, earth's favorite Technology podcast.
+Justin Pot is a technology journalist based in Boulder, Colorado.
+He loves technology, people and nature and tries to enjoy all three whenever possible.
+Check out chat with Justin on Twitter.

 Feel free to contact at firstname.lastname@example.org

 Justin's Latest Posts

 Adventure games are back in style!
 Okay, not really: the point-and-click genre peaked in the early ’90s, and is today mostly a niche.
 But it’s a pretty great niche!

 Hackers and malware shut down nuclear centrifuges in Iran and severely damaged a German steel mill.
 Could software cause physical damage to your computer?
 Probably not, but anything connected to it is a different story.